Bias correction for Chatterjee's graph-based correlation coefficient: Introduction

 Among the notable extensions of this work is the contribution by \cite{Azadkia21simple}, who generalized Chatterjee’s rank correlation to multivariate settings through a sophisticated integration of rank statistics and nearest neighbor (NN) graphs.
 However, unlike Chatterjee’s original rank correlation—which has been shown to be root-$n$ consistent and asymptotically normal under broad conditions \citep{lin2022limit,kroll2024asymptotic}—the NN-based correlation coefficient of \cite{Azadkia21simple} suffers from a bias term that may decay at a rate slower than root-$n$, rendering the estimator not root-$n$ consistent in general.

+This article examines the bias of the NN-based correlation coefficient in greater depth and contributes in two main directions.
+First, building on the thought-provoking work of \cite{viel2025convergenceratenearestneighbour}, which analyzed the bias of another NN-based estimator in causal inference, we show that the bias of the NN-based correlation coefficient could become asymptotically negligible when the dimension $d \le 3$.
+This finding advances the current understanding, which establishes analogous asymptotic negligibility only in the univariate case $d=1$.

-This article proposes a novel regression adjustment technique and derives the large-sample properties of the corresponding bias-corrected estimator of Chatterjee’s NN graph-based correlation coefficient.
-Our approach is inspired by the influential work of \cite{rubin1973use} in causal inference and builds on the theoretical foundations laid out in \cite{abadie2011bias}, \cite{lin2021estimation}, \cite{lin2022regression}, and \cite{cattaneo2024rosenbaum}.
-Leveraging these ideas, we develop a new theory for nonparametric ridge regression and demonstrate that the resulting bias correction can asymptotically eliminate the bias of the original NN estimator, thereby restoring root-$n$ consistency without altering the limiting variance.
+Second, for more general scenarios in which the bias may no longer be ignorable, we propose a regression-adjustment technique and derive the large-sample properties of the resulting bias-corrected estimator of Chatterjee’s NN graph-based correlation coefficient.
+Our approach is inspired, once again, by related developments in causal inference, including the influential ideas of \cite{rubin1973use} and the theoretical foundations laid out in \cite{abadie2011bias}, \cite{lin2021estimation}, \cite{lin2022regression}, and \cite{cattaneo2024rosenbaum}.
+Leveraging these insights, we develop a new theory for nonparametric ridge regression and demonstrate that the proposed correction can asymptotically eliminate the bias of the original NN estimator, thereby restoring root-$n$ consistency without affecting the limiting variance.

-Compared to the original NN-based estimator of \cite{Azadkia21simple}, our bias-corrected estimator offers the key advantage of achieving root-$n$ consistency and asymptotic normality with the same limiting variance, regardless of the dimension of the covariates.
-This property enables seamless integration with both analytical variance estimators \citep{lin2022limit} and bootstrap-based methods \citep{dette2025simple}, facilitating valid inference.
+In both directions, the original NN-based estimator of \cite{Azadkia21simple} (when $d \le 3$) and the newly proposed bias-corrected estimator (for more general settings) share the same attractive property: each achieves root-$n$ consistency and asymptotic normality with an identical limiting variance, regardless of the dimensionality of the covariates.
+This robustness allows seamless integration with both analytical variance estimators \citep{lin2022limit} and bootstrap-based procedures \citep{dette2025simple}, thereby facilitating valid inference.